alanng10/class-lang/Docue/Article/Word/a.md

 Word "local" has meaning that is local count.

+Word "remote" has meaning that is remote count.

 Word "service" has meaning that is served.

 Word "include" has meaning that is included.